 WhatsApp is owned by Facebook, which is also blocked in China.
 Since Facebook is unwilling to give the Chinese government permission to moderate and censor messages on WhatsApp, they blocked it.

 In general, the Chinese government seeks to control the information intake of its citizens.
+However, you can unblock WhatsApp with a VPN, like NordVPN.

 Where else is WhatsApp banned?